rafaeldelboni/paro/README.md

 Do not install files that match <file-pattern>.
 Tagged files go in a directory named for the tag, prefixed with tag-.
 Therefore, files under .dotfiles/tag-git are only installed when installing using the git tag.
 This can be repeated with additional patterns.

+#### -v, --verbose
+Make the operation more talkative.
+This can be repeated for more verbosity.

 #### -V, --version
 Print version information